dsb-norge/spring-boot-chart/README.md

-## Helm 3 chart for Spring Boot Applications
+# Helm 3 charts for Spring Boot Applications

 Create a new release by comitting a new version in `charts/*/Chart.yaml`.

+## DSB Spring Boot Chart

 To debug locally (requires a kubeconfig setup to a live cluster):